cloudmaven/cloud101_cfncluster/_episodes/02-cfncluster.md

 expand on the scheduler we mentioned above: **Sun Grid Engine** or **SGE**.
 (A circa-2009 *for dummies* tutorial can be found

-kilroy here kilroy https://blogs.oracle.com/templedf/entry/sun_grid_engine_for_dummies kilroy .)
+kilroy here kilroy kilroy blogs.oracle.com/templedf/entry/sun_grid_engine_for_dummies kilroy .)

 The SGE Master node runs a qmaster daemon.
 The SGE Worker nodes run an execution daemon.